FAQ Guide to Buy/Sell Property in Kiev

 Is the listing price negotiable?

-Every case is different and all markets are different but the point is that the asking price is typically negotiable.
+Every case is different and all markets are different and there were cases where our clients even bidded a higher price to get a deal but the point is that the asking price is typically negotiable.

 How is the deposit and balance actually paid to the seller?

-It may surprise many Westerners that real estate transactions are often completed in cash as to a large extend it still is a cash economy in Ukraine.
+It may surprise many Westerners that real estate transactions were often completed in cash as to a large extend it was still a cash economy in Ukraine.
+But gradually a great deal of property owners switch to cashless deals using personal or investment bank accounts.

-Thus, the most common way of payment for a non Ukrainian purchaser is a wire transfer to themselves (from wherever their funds are being held).
-On the day of the closing,
+Thus, the most common way of payment for a non Ukrainian purchaser is a wire transfer to themselves (from wherever their funds are being held) into the investment bank account (highly recommended) or a personal account (not recommended if the investor wants to sell the property in the future and transfer the money out of Ukraine) which may be easily opened in Ukraine.

 Then a signing takes place at a state authorized notary office and signed agreement is submitted for state registration at which point the actual transfer of the ownership takes place.